pitosalas/cleancont/output/2007-12-14-32-places-with-funny-names.md

 ---
 title: "32 Places With Funny Names"
 subtitle: "I discovered a new funny blog: it’s the List of Lists blog.
-For example, check out [this post](http:..."
+For example, check out this post"
 category: "298"
 tags: []
 date: "2007-12-14"